acgimael/2048/README.md

   Why I did it:

-      Who would really care for this is probably the saner question.
+      Who would really care for this is probably a saner question.

 - Using goto: